KProjectOffical/kprojectoffical.github.io/Klendr/README.md

 If you want to buy all the 24, feel free to do it, but it will only make you look like an egoistic person as no one else will be able to have any.
 This is not welcome on christmas.
 Be nice.

+### Why not all the supply is for sale on Portion?

+We keep some of each days for giveaways.
+We will put them all for sale after Dec.
+24th.

 ### Have you been stealing these background pictures?

 Ah Ah, no. But you are right, it deserves credit: